menu icon

 How can I spice up a box of cake mix?

-You can add chocolate chips or nuts or top the cake with homemade frostings like Butterscotch buttercream or glaze.
+You can add chocolate chips or nuts, or top the cake with homemade frostings, such as butterscotch buttercream or glaze.
 You can also try using a different cake mix flavor or adding some fruit puree to the batter.
 Whatever you do, follow the box's directions so your cake turns out perfect!

 Love pumpkin?
 Try these Related Pumpkin Recipes.